Question 1: [4 marks]

 Question 6(a): [3 marks]

-Calculate the length ACAC, to 22 significant figures.
+Calculate the length AC, to 2 significant figures.

 Answer type: Simple text answer